 This paper is organized as follows.
 In Section 2, we make some comments on base fields and the Lefschetz principle for the reader's convenience.
 In Section 3, we collect some basic definitions.
 In Section 4, we slightly reformulate the Kawamata-Shokurov basepoint-free theorem.
-The results in this section can be proved by Kawamata's X-method without difficulties.
-In Section 5, we quickly recall the definition of quasi-log schemes and basic slctrivial fibrations and explain some fundamental results.
+The results in this section can be proved by Kawamata's Xmethod without difficulties.
+In Section 5, we quickly recall the definition of quasi-log schemes and basic slc-trivial fibrations and explain some fundamental results.
 In Section 6, we prove Theorem 1.3, which is one of the main results of this paper.
 Section 7 is devoted to the proof of Theorem 1.1.
 In Section 8, we make many comments on [A] to help the reader understand differences between Ambro's original approach in [A] and our framework of quasi-log schemes.

 Acknowledgments.
-The author was partially supported by JSPS KAKENHI Grant Numbers JP19H01787, JP20H00111, JP21H00974.
-He thanks Kenta Hashizume very much for fruitful discussions.
+The author was partially supported by JSPS KAKENHI Grant Numbers JP19H01787, JP20H00111, JP21H00974, JP21H04994.
+He would like to thank Kenta Hashizume very much for fruitful discussions.
+Finally, he thanks the referee for many useful comments.